 The female tradie shortage: why real change requires a major cultural shift

-By Donna Bridges, Lecturer in Sociology, Charles Sturt University, Branka Krivokapic-Skoko, Economist and Economic Sociologist, Charles Sturt University, Elizabeth Wulff, Sessional Academic in Literature and Sociology, Charles Sturt University, Larissa Bamberry, Senior Lecturer, Charles Sturt University, and Stacey Jenkins, Lecturer, Charles Sturt University
+By Donna Bridges, Lecturer in Sociology, Charles Sturt University, Branka Krivokapic-Skoko, Economist and Economic Sociologist, Charles Sturt University, Elizabeth Wulff, Casual Academic in Literature and Sociology, Charles Sturt University, Larissa Bamberry, Senior Lecturer, Charles Sturt University, and Stacey Jenkins, Lecturer, Charles Sturt University

 This article was first published on The Conversation.